Royal Brecknockshire Militia: World War I

+3rd (Reserve) Battalion

-On the outbreak of World War I the battalion was embodied at Taunton on 4 August 1914 under the command of Lt-Col S.W.
+On the outbreak of World War I the battalion was embodied at Brecon on 8 August 1914 under the command of Lt-Col S.W.
 Morgan.
 On 8 August it went to its war station at Pembroke Dock.
 Throughout the war it remained in the UK as a draft-finding unit.
 It equipped and prepared drafts of Regular Reservists, Special Reservists, and later new recruits for the regular battalions serving overseas (the 1st Bn on the Western Front, the 2nd Bn at Gallipoli and then the Western Front).
-The 9th (Reserve) Bn was formed alongside it at Pembroke Dock on 31 October to supply drafts to the 'Kitchener's Army' battalions of the SWB that were being raised.
+The 9th (Reserve) Bn was formed alongside it at Pembroke Dock (see below).

-From November 1914 to March 1915 the 3rd Bn had four companies detached to Edinburgh.
-On June 1915 the whole battalion went to Hightown, near Liverpool, where it remained in the Mersey defences for the rest of the war.
+From November 1914 to March 1915 the 3rd Bn had four trained companies under Col Morgan detached to a mobile reserve brigade at Edinburgh.
+In June 1915 the whole battalion went to Hightown, near Liverpool, where it remained in the Mersey defences for the rest of the war.
+In the autumn of 1917 Col Morgan's term of command ended and he was succeeded by Maj Maxwell-Heron.

-It continued serving after the Armistice with Germany until 12 August 1918, when it was disembodied and the remaining personnel were drafted to the 1st Bn.
+It continued serving after the Armistice with Germany until 12 August 1919, when it was disembodied and the remaining personnel were drafted to reconstitute the 1st Bn.